iamkevla/agenda-rdb/README.md

 Agenda is a light-weight job scheduling library for Node.js.

-Same as https://github.com/rschmukler/agenda excellent repo but ported db to rethindb instead of mongo
+Same as https://github.com/rschmukler/agenda excellent repo but ported db to rethinkdb instead of mongo

 It offers: